marcdloeb/CAPP30239_FA22/week_03/README.md

 ## Source

 This data is self generated.
 I created it as part of my undergraduate BA thesis in Geography.
-The data was mined from digitized historic documents contained in Campus Publications, the University of Chicago's online archive of its community oriented publications.
+The data was mined from digitized historic documents contained in [Campus Publications] (https://campub.lib.uchicago.edu/), the University of Chicago's online archive of its community oriented publications.

 The documents contained in Campus Publications